NamGyuKang/PIXEL/README.md

 ### Create environment

-### We implemented the 2D, and 3D customized CUDA kernel of the triple backward grid sampler that supports cosine, linear, and smoothstep kernel [Müller](#) and third-order gradients $u_{xxc}, u_{yyc}$ with second-order gradients [Wang](# https://github.com/JingwenWang95/go-surf).
+### We implemented the 2D, and 3D customized CUDA kernel of the triple backward grid sampler that supports cosine, linear, and smoothstep kernel [1](#Müller) and third-order gradients $u_{xxc}, u_{yyc}$ with second-order gradients [2](#Wang).
 As a result, the runtime and the memory requirement were significantly reduced.
 You can find our customized CUDA kernel code at https://github.com/NamGyuKang/CosineSampler.

 The code is tested with Python (3.8, 3.9) and PyTorch (1.11, 11.2) with CUDA (>=11.3).
 You can create an anaconda environment with those requirements by running: